How does the RHI work?

 DECC have said that information on how to apply to the RHI scheme will be released shortly – in the meantime, you can direct any questions about the scheme to the Energy Saving Advice Line on 0300 123 1234.

-- How will the Renewable Heat Premium Payment scheme work?
+- What are the Renewable Heat Premium Payment eligibility criteria?

 - Free home assessment